Infineon/anycloud-ota/README.md

 ### 14.1 Clone MCUboot

-The CY8CKIT-064B0S2-4343W is a special kit that uses cysecurebboot to install the bootloader.
-See CY8CKIT-064B0S2-4343W information below.
+The CY8CKIT-064B0S2-4343W is a special kit that uses cysecureboot.
+See "cysecuretools for CY8CKIT-064B0S2-4343W" information below.

 You need to first build and program the bootloader app *MCUBootApp* that is available in the MCUboot GitHub repo before programming this OTA app.
-The bootloader app is run by the CM0+ CPU while this OTA app is run by CM4.
+The bootloader app is run by the CM0+ CPU while any OTA application is run by CM4.
 Clone the MCUboot repository onto your local machine, **outside of your application directory.**

 1. Run the following command:

    ```
    git clone https://github.com/JuulLabs-OSS/mcuboot.git
    ```